Remote Unix Desktop

 using the same session name as you.
 See the item above.

-- If you are using Microsoft Windows client, check
+- If you are using a Microsoft Windows client, install the four

 Windows Vista problems.